Yangming Li

 A quiet room for deep work.

 Hover wakes the room.
-Hold to step inside.
+Open the fullscreen experience to begin.

 8s room cycle